AzureWorkshops/Azure-AD-Connect/docs/01_Getting_Started/02_Setup.md

 ## Azure Subscription
 As stated in the requirements section, the workshop requires an active Azure subscription.
-> It is recommended that you do not use an Azure subscription that is currently being used for production.
+!!<h4>Recommendation</h4>It is recommended that you do not use an Azure subscription that is currently being used for production.
 The CLI will create it's own resource groups, but it is not the best practice to utilize production environments for testing and workshops, such as this.

 For best results, it is recommended that you setup register for the trial subscription as outlined on the [previous](./01_Office_365_and_Azure_Registration.md) page.

 ## Creating the Lab Environment
->The automated building of the lab environment can take approximately 30 minutes to complete.
+!!<h4>Build Time</h4>The automated building of the lab environment can take approximately 30 minutes to complete.
 It is best to begin this process while you are reviewing the workshop material.

 #### Verify Installation of the CLI
 From a prompt, enter the following command: